exasol/exasol-driver-go/README.md

 ## Transaction Commit and Rollback

-To control a transaction state manually, you would need to disable autocommit (enabled by default):
+To control the transaction state manually, you need to disable autocommit (enabled by default):

 ```go
 database, err := sql.Open("exasol",